Ke-no/ASG1-ID/README.md

    ii.
 Animation of the text should be moving endlessly.

-   iii.Animation of the text for the products name should be moving with a bar blinking.
+   iii.Animation of the text for the products name should be moving with cursor blinking.

    iv.
 Clicking the "PRE-ORDER" button will bring you to the form page where users need to input name and email.